SuperOfficeDocs/superoffice-docs/user-guide/en/howto/resizing-screen-elements.md

 You can change the positioning of the tabs and section tabs to meet your needs.
 For example, if you want the **Sales** section tab to be displayed on the left in the diary in the place of **Activities**.

 1. Click and drag the tab/section tab to where you want it.
 2. Release the tab/section tab.
-SuperOffice CRM remembers your choice, and displays it as you have specified the next time you open the view.
+SuperOffice CRM remembers your choice, and displays it as you specified the next time you open the view.

 ## Font type and size